 So what happens when you are under stress?

 First, the adrenals are stimulated by the nervous system and produce adrenaline.
-Adrenaline increases heart rate and blood pressure to initiate the fight or fight response.
+Adrenaline increases heart rate and blood pressure to initiate the flight or fight response.

 Like most endocrine glands, the adrenals are stimulated by the hypothalamic-pituitary axis in a negative feedback system.
 Think of a seesaw.
 Cortisol is on one side and Adrenal Cortico Trophic Hormone (ACTH) is on the other.
 If cortisol is high, ACTH is low.
 If cortisol is low, ACTH is high.